 Return to Archer

 Birthdays are funny things.
 I remember how hard turning thirty was for me.
 Subsequent milestones, however, hardly fazed me.
 Forty.
 Fifty.
 Even sixty was largely uneventful.
-But this last one was a sledge hammer.
+But this last one was a sledgehammer.
 Sixty-two.
 I am now eligible for Social Security.
 Holy Cow.
 Suddenly, I look different in the mirror.
 Feel different.
 And that long-suppressed, inescapable question has finally reared its ugly head.

 Where did the years go?

 Knowing I couldn’t tackle answering it head-on—it’s far too intimidating—the best I could hope for was an earnest attempt on a greatly reduced scale.
 A single segment.
 Eventually I chose my early teens—the subject of most of my writings.
 And my answer wouldn’t be subjective.
 I simply don’t have the gumption required for such a philosophical undertaking these days.
 No, I would have to approach it from an empirical standpoint.
 And so I gathered my camera, climbed in my pickup, drove to Archer City, enlisted the help of my friend Gary Beesinger as co-pilot/photographer and hit the road.
-Here’s what I found:
+Here’s what we found: